estebanpdl/tik-spyder/README.md

 SerpAPI options:
   --q                  The search term of phrase for which to retrieve TikTok data.
   --user               Specify a TikTok user to search for videos from.
+  --tag                Specify a TikTok tag to search for videos from.
   --google-domain      Defines the Google domain to use.
 It defaults to google.com.
   --gl                 Defines the country to use for the search.
 Two-letter country code.
   --hl                 Defines the language to use for the search.
 Two-letter language code.